The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/advanced-guide.md

 Sequence:

-* Begin when you have less than 9s on Arcane Circle CD
+* Begin when you have less than 9s on Arcane Circle CD.
-* * Death’s Design should only have 5-6 seconds left at this point.
+  * Death’s Design should only have 5-6 seconds left at this point.
   * If you opened with a first oGCD Arcane Circle, the first two minute burst should be at 6s on Arcane Circle CD.
 * Do whatever combo action you are on.
-Whatever you click here will change the ending of this sequence
+Whatever you click here will change the ending of this sequence.
 * Enshroud (Immediately after GCD)
 * Void Reaping
 * Shadow of Death >> Middle Weave Potion